 Losing a pet can be a devastating experience for an individual or an entire family.
-There are several means of preventing this devastating loss, but the most effective is microchip implants.
-Collars have a risk of being lost, while tattoos can both fade over time and simply go unnoticed, microchips have none of these risks.
+There are several means of preventing this catastrophic loss, but the most effective is microchip implants.
+Collars have a risk of being lost; while tattoos can fade over time and go unnoticed, microchips have none of these risks.
 A microchip will never become lost or faded.

-Should your pet be found, the hospital or other organization who treats him or her will scan for this chip.
-Once a chip is scanned and the unique ID number found,it can be entered into a national database online in order to find your contact information and help reunite you with your fur-baby!
-For this to work, however, the microchip’s ID number must be registered.
+Should your pet be found, the hospital or other organization that treats him or her will scan for this chip.
+Once scanned the microchip sends a signal that transmits the unique ID number.
+This ID number is then entered into a national database online to find your contact information and help reunite you with your fur-baby!
+However, for this to work, the microchip’s ID number must be registered.

-A microchip can safely and effectively be implanted at any age, and in both dogs and cats.
-As the American Veterinary Medical Association has noted, a study by Lord et al found that lost dogs with microchips were over twice as likely to be returned to their owners, when compared to dogs who did not have microchips.
+A microchip can safely and effectively be implanted at any age and in both dogs and cats.
+As the American Veterinary Medical Association has noted, a study by Lord et al. Found that lost dogs with microchips were over twice as likely to be returned to their owners when compared to dogs who did not have microchips.

 The same study also found that lost cats with microchips were more than 20 times more likely to be returned to their owners than cats without them.
 Additionally, microchips are obligatory for international travel, and should the ownership of your pet be contested, they qualify as valid proof of ownership.